 - Drain out the water into medium bowl and reserve it.
 Let the vegetables cool.
 Once cool, peel the skin off the potatoes.
 Mash all the vegetables completely.

 - In a medium to large saucepan, on medium heat, add the butter.
 Wait till it melts.
 Now add the red onions and garlic and saute till golden brown, about 5 minutes.
 Now add in the tomatoes and saute for 2-3 minutes.
-Add in the red bell peppers and saute for another 4 minutes.
-Add in the tomato paste, salt, red chilli powder, pav bhaji masala and saute for a minute.
+Add in the red or green bell peppers and saute for another 4 minutes.
+Add in the tomato paste, salt, kashmiri red chilli powder, pav bhaji masala and saute for a minute.
 The butter will start releasing from the spice mixture.

 - At this stage, add in the mashed vegetables, lemon juice and 3 cups of the reserved water and mix well.
 Now reduce the heat to less than medium and let it simmer, stirring it occasionally for about 10-12 minutes.
-Add in the cilantro and mix well.
+Add in the cilantro and dried fenugreek leaves and mix well.
 Taste to make sure that the salt and pav bhaji masala is enough.
 You can add 1 tsp at a time of the pav bhaji masala to make sure that it tastes good and spicy.

 - You can eat this by itself or with sour dough slices, or dinner rolls called pav in India!
 Essentially put a little butter into a sliced dinner roll, and cook it on the pan, butter side down, till it browns ever so slightly.